21 Best Landing Page Examples to Learn From

 What you can learn from Deliveroo’s landing page:

 Utilize online forms: A common element in landing pages, online forms can help companies gather important information about customers.
 However, if they’re too long or complicated, customers are likely to get put off.
 In this case, Deliveroo has included only the most crucial details and has made it easy to fill in the form, thanks to convenient drop-down lists and clear labeling.

 The design merges the elements of a classic landing page with intriguing copy, atmospheric illustrations and seemingly handmade dioramas that give a hint as to the event itself.
 A few bold, well-chosen words set the tone on the top fold.
 The CTA stays put as you scroll down the site, inviting visitors to buy a ticket without being too forceful.
-Small yet thoughtful additions, like a widget to control the time of day on a snowy mountain, invite users to interact and linger a little longer.

 07. Dropbox Paper